sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 *Browser-based applications* are applications that are dynamically downloaded and executed in a web browser that are also sometimes referred to as *user-agent-based applications* or *single-page applications*.
 Browser-based applications are considered to be not capable of maintaining the confidentiality of secrets, as they may be vulnerable to several types of attacks, including Cross-Site Scripting (XSS), Cross Site Request Forgery (CSRF) and OAuth token theft.
 Browser-based applications are considered *public* Clients (OAuth 2.0 [[RFC6749]], Section 2.1).

 - Browser-based applications SHOULD follow the best practices specified in [[?OAuth2.Browser-Based-Apps]].
-- Browser-based applications MUST use "Proof Key for Code Exchange ([[RFC7636]])" to protect calls to the Token Endpoint.

 ### Native and Hybrid Applications
 *Native applications* are applications installed and executed on the device used by the End-User (i.e. desktop applications, native mobile applications).
 Native applications can sufficiently protect dynamically issued secrets, but are not capable of maintaining the confidentiality of secrets that are statically included as part of an app distribution.
 Therefore, Native applications are considered *public* Clients, except when they are provisioned per-instance secrets via mechanisms like Dynamic Client Registration (OAuth 2.0 [[RFC6749]], Section 2.1).